 These will continue to be available on the bus as paper tickets and you can still pay for these tickets using contactless payment devices or cash.
 You do not need to tap off when buying paper tickets.

 What happens if I forget to tap off?

 Ticket machines are programmed to accept a variety of cards and passes.
-We recommend storing credit and debit cards separate to smart cards, concessionary passes and mobile tickets to avoid accidently paying with the token.
-This happens very rarely
+We recommend storing credit and debit cards separate to smart cards, concessionary passes and mobile tickets to avoid accidently paying with another device.
+This happens very rarely.